Elling Eide

-Elling Oliver Eide (August 22, 1935 - January 2, 2012) was an anthropologist.
-The Elling Eide Center is in Sarasota, Florida.
+Elling Oliver Eide (August 22, 1935 - January 2, 2012) was an anthropologist whose work included ancient Chinese literature.
+The Eide family's along Sarasota Bay in Florida is now the Elling Eide Center, a 73 acre preserve, arboretum, and research center in Sarasota, Florida.
 It includes a nature preserve and a library for China studies.
 He amassed a large collection of Chinese books.

-He was born in Chicago, Illinois.
+Eide was born in Chicago, Illinois.
 He graduated Suma Cum Laude from Harvard in 1957.
 He served in the United States Marine Corps reaching the rank of Lieutenant.
-He became an educator.
-He translated works from Chinese including poetry.
+He became an educator and translated works from Chinese including poetry.
 He also had an interest in horticulture.

+The Elling Eide Center's land manager, Lee Amos, received an award for his work to improve and restore natural ecosystems.